project-akri/akri/art/README.md

 ---

-This directory contains the AKRI icon and logo in different settings.
+This directory contains the Akri icon and logo in different settings.
 Choose the format that works best for the scenario in which the logo is being used:

 * Is the background light or dark?
 * Is there more vertical or horizontal space to work with?